-Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking, as defined by HUD in the Notice
+Fleeing or Attempting to Flee Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking

 According to data published by the Hattiesburg American, there were 233 domestic violence incidences in Hattiesburg in 2019.
 In 2020, that number rose over 20% to 282 cases.
 Through October of 2021, there were 280 total cases.
 In an interview conducted for this gap analysis with a representative from the Domestic Abuse Family Shelter, we learned that the shelter's 26 beds are consistently full.
 Additionally, while the PIT Count data shows consistent decreases in homelessness across demographics from 2020 to 2022, the number of individuals fleeing domestic violence nearly doubled from 7 to 13.
 All of these data points suggest a rise in need for resources and spaces dedicated to serving victims of domestic violence.